 Approved For Airplane Use: | No |

-The Cybex Sirona S has plenty of safety features, but the most notable is the load leg.
-It's an integrated structural element at the base of the car seat, reaching down to the vehicle floor and distributing crash forces away from the child by transferring crash energy to the vehicle's floor.
-This feature is height adjustable so it can be perfectly tailored to your car.
+The Cybex Sirona S has many safety features, but the load leg is the most notable.
+It's an integrated structural element at the car seat's base, reaching down to the vehicle floor and distributing crash forces away from the child by transferring crash energy to the vehicle's floor.
+This feature is height adjustable so that it can be perfectly tailored to your car.

-The Sirona S car seat also features an anti-rebound design which helps reduce movement towards the rear of the vehicle in a crash, thus reducing crash forces for the occupant.
+The Sirona S car seat also features an anti-rebound design, which helps reduce movement towards the vehicle's rear in a crash, thus reducing crash forces for the occupant.
 This has a similar effect to the separately sold Anti-Rebound Bar for Britax Clicktight car seats.

 The Cybex car seat also comes with the Linear Side Impact Protection (L.S.P) feature, which absorbs forces of a side impact crash and directs them into the energy-absorbing shell away from the child's neck.
 Placing the L.S.P system on the side of the car seat facing the door helps keep your child safer by taking the primary impact force in near-side impact situations.

-And last but not the least, by connecting the SensorSafe 4-in-1 Safety Kit to your smartphone after you have secured your child car seat's 5-point harness system, you will be alerted to critical situations such as if the child has been left unattended in the car, if temperatures become too hot or cold, if they unbuckle their clip or if they've been seated for a prolonged period of time.
+By connecting the SensorSafe 4-in-1 Safety Kit to your smartphone after you have secured your child's car seat's 5-point harness system, you will be alerted to critical situations such as if the child has been left unattended in the car, if temperatures become too hot or cold, if they unbuckle their clip or if they've been seated for a prolonged period.

 Is The Material Breathable? | Yes |